 Keep in mind that red lentils will lose their shape when cooked.
 They have a softer texture than most other types of lentils, so they can get cooked and mushy quickly.
 Be careful when you have to cook red lentils.

-You can also use red lentils to create the best Sudanese dishes ever by making red lentil soup – a famous soup in Sudanese cuisine!
+You can also use red lentils to create red lentil soup – a famous soup in Sudanese cuisine.
 Their mushy characteristic works really well in the process of thickening liquid dishes.

 Boiling red lentils is super simple since they may get cooked in just about 15 minutes.
 You don’t even have to soak lentils beforehand!
-Just add 1 – 1.5 cups of water to 1 cup of dried lentils in a pot on a fire.
+Just add 2 – 3 cups of water to 1 cup of red lentils in a pot on a fire.
 Then, let them boil for about 15 minutes to half an hour.